 The 70-foot Crabtree Falls is another beautiful waterfall located on the Blue Ridge Parkway around 45 miles north of Asheville.
-Visitors will have the option between hiking two different trails: the 3-mile trail, which is much easier, or the 3.5-mile trail that goes over a ridge.
+Visitors will have the option of hiking two different trails: the 3-mile trail, which is much easier, or the 3.5-mile trail which goes over a ridge.

 It is a bit more strenuous than the 3-mile trail, but the beautiful hike and stunning foliage make the hike worthwhile.
 There is also a bridge over the creek that provides great views.
 The best time to visit the waterfall is just after a rainstorm when the falls will be much more abundant.

 The 120-foot Soco Falls is located near a Cherokee Reservation 1.5 miles south of the Blue Ridge Parkway in Maggie Valley, North Carolina.
 There is a tiny sign for the falls past the Blue Ridge Parkway crossing, so be sure to look out for it since it is easy for visitors to miss.

 The hike to the observation deck to see the falls only takes 5 minutes, making it a great experience for the family.